b-harvest/auto_block_snapshot/README.md

 https://github.com/binaryholdings/cosmprund
 https://github.com/cosmos/gaia
 ```
-You can also set up AWS environment variables or credentials as shown below.
+and You can also set up AWS environment variables or credentials as shown below.

 ### Environment Variables: